Bailey’s Original Irish Cream – Famous Recipes

 • 1 clove of garlic to be grated or minced

-• 1 lime – grate the lime for zest then slice in half lengthwise and then slice into very thin slices from one half
+• 1 lime – zest the lime then slice half of the lime into very thin slices

 • ½ cup of Italian flat leaf parsley – minced